gwsmedia/YASCL/README.md

 Multiple sliders can use the same selector and they will still be considered separate sliders.

 **arrowSelector**
 This will define arrows that can be used to control the slider.
 It should be a CSS class that the next and previous arrows share.
-The previous arrow **requires** the class `prev` to differentiate it.
+The previous arrow **requires** the class `prev` to differentiate it. **The `right` class is now deprecated and functionality based on it will be removed in a further release.**

 **time**
 default: `400`